 In the government-wide financial statements long-term debt and other long-term obligations are reported as liabilities in the statement of net assets.
-Premiums and discounts, as well as issuance costs, are deferred and amortized over the life of the related obligations.
+Premiums and discounts, are deferred and amortized over the life of the related obligations.
 Obligations are reported net of applicable premiums or discounts.
-Issuance costs are reported as deferred charges and amortized over the term of the related debt.
+Issuance costs are expensed as incurred.
 In the fund financial statements, governmental fund types recognize premiums and discounts, as well as issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.